 The thought of preparing un-canned beans might overwhelm you.
 Don’t let it.
 Most of the prep-work when it comes to making it is passive.
 Meaning, it does its thing while you go about your day.

-What are Creole Red Beans and Rice?
+What Are Creole Red Beans and Rice?

-“Creole” anything comes from Louisiana and is considered the more refined cuisine of the state’s residents.
+“Creole” anything comes from Louisiana and is considered the more refined cuisine by the state’s residents.
 When it comes to this particular recipe, though, we can thank escaped Haitian slaves for introducing it to the good folks of Louisiana.

-What makes these Red Beans and Rice Creole?
+What Makes These Red Beans and Rice Creole?

 Besides that subtle difference, Cajun and Creole cuisines differ in the ingredients their cooks had easy access to.
 I like to say that Creole cooking is the posh steakhouse, while Cajun cooking is the grandma’s kitchen.
 Both are equally amazing places to get food; one is just more luxe than the other.